 Toronto Employment Lawyers

-Lecker & Associates are Toronto employment lawyers specializing in all areas of employment and disability benefits law.
-We have the knowledge, experience and skills to handle challenges that often surface in relationships between employees and their employers.
+Our experienced team of employment lawyers specialize in all areas of employment and disability benefits law.
+We have the experience, knowledge and skills to handle challenges that often surface in relationships between employees and their employers.
 For well over 35 years, our Toronto employment lawyers have regularly litigated precedent setting cases, successfully adding clarity to laws which previously remained open to interpretation.

 We Exclusively Represent Employees